Electronic Digital Instrument Audition Guidelines

 Your Audition Day Checklist

-- Controllers (grid, keyboard, mix, or other): there is a 49-key midi controller available on site if you need it, but if you need your own controller to feel comfortable, then please bring it.
+- Controllers (grid, keyboard, mixer, or other): there is a 49-key midi controller available on site, but we strongly suggest that you use your own controllers.

-- Appropriate cables for your setup: our PA system allows for female XLR, balanced 1/4", and 1/8" cable connections.
+- Cables for your setup: our PA system allows for female XLR, balanced 1/4", and 1/8" cable connections.

 - An audio interface and/or mixer if you need one: we will provide tables and music stands.